• Skip to main content

 • Status.

 This absence of dissatisfaction leads only to a natural or indifferent state, not to any degree of satisfaction.
-Thus, the presence of these factors (such as a salary, job security, good working condition, status, etc) will not motivate people in an organization.
+Thus, the presence of these factors (such as salary, job security, good working condition, status, etc) will not motivate people in an organization.

 Yet they must be present, otherwise, dissatisfaction will arise.